 Top tips for saving money at uni

 The cost of living makes savvy spending at university crucial.
-Here our students give their tips to keep on top of the bottom line, whether through part-time work, smart shopping or applying for student loans.
+Here our students give their tips on budgeting for life as a student, whether through part-time work, smart shopping or applying for student loans.

 Get part-time work